wjakob/nanobind/docs/typing.rst

    Generate stubs for nanobind-based extensions.

    options:
      -h, --help                    show this help message and exit -o FILE, --output-file FILE   write generated stubs to the specified file -O PATH, --output-dir PATH    write generated stubs to the specified directory -i PATH, --import PATH        add the directory to the Python import path (can specify multiple times)
      -m MODULE, --module MODULE    generate a stub for the specified module (can specify multiple times)
-     -M FILE, --marker FILE       generate a marker file (usually named 'py.typed') -P, --include-private        include private members (with single leading or trailing underscore)
+     -M FILE, --marker-file FILE   generate a marker file (usually named 'py.typed') -p FILE, --pattern-file FILE  apply the given patterns to the generated stub (see the docs for syntax)
+     -P, --include-private         include private members (with single leading or trailing underscore)
      -D, --exclude-docstrings      exclude docstrings from the generated stub -q, --quiet                   do not generate any output in the absence of failures

 Python interface